tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </span>
 </div>

-And that was... kind of it?
+And then that was... kind of it?
 As it is, players were already not particularly jazzed about burning six weeks of their time only having 2 Bo3s a week in these leagues.
 But they had to grin and bear it to make it to the major.
 Well, now there's no major.
 Thanks for playing.
 Literally.

 People were piiiiiiissed.